-Our Chief Executive Officer Joseph P. Adams, Jr. and our Chief Accounting Officer Eun Nam devoted a substantial portion of their time to the Company in 2019, although neither of them exclusively provided services to us in 2019.
-Since our Manager compensates Mr. Adams and Ms. Nam based on the overall value of the various services that they each perform for our Manager, our Manager is not able to segregate and identify any portion of the compensation awarded to either of them as relating solely to service performed for us.
-Accordingly, we have not included any information relating to the compensation paid to Mr. Adams and Ms. Nam by our Manager in or in respect of 2019 in the "Summary Compensation Table," below.
+Our Chief Executive Officer Joseph P. Adams, Jr. devoted a substantial portion of his time to the Company in 2020, although he did not exclusively provide services to us in 2020.
+Since our Manager compensates Mr. Adams based on the overall value of the various services that performs for our Manager, our Manager is not able to segregate and identify any portion of the compensation awarded to him as relating solely to service performed for us.
+Accordingly, we have not included any information relating to the compensation paid to Mr. Adams by our Manager in or in respect of 2020 in the "Summary Compensation Table," below.

-In 2019, our Chief Financial Officer Scott Christopher was exclusively dedicated to providing services to us.
-Accordingly, our Manager has determined that the entire amount of the compensation that it paid to Mr. Christopher in or in respect of 2019 was for services that he performed for us and we have therefore reported that compensation in the "Summary Compensation Table," below.
+In 2020, our Chief Financial Officer Scott Christopher and Chief Accounting Officer Eun Nam were exclusively dedicated to providing services to us.
+Accordingly, our Manager has determined that the entire amount of the compensation that it paid to Mr. Christopher and Ms. Nam in or in respect of 2020 was for services that each performed for us and we have therefore reported that compensation in the "Summary Compensation Table," below.

-Compensation for 2019
+Compensation for 2020

-All of the decisions regarding Mr. Christopher's compensation are made by the Manager and neither the Company nor Mr. Christopher have any role in determining any aspect of his compensation with the Manager.
-Our Manager used the following compensation elements in 2019 as tools to reward and retain Mr. Christopher:
+All of the decisions regarding Mr. Christopher's and Ms. Nam's compensation are made by the Manager, and the Company, Mr. Christopher and Ms. Nam do not have any role in determining any aspect of Mr. Christopher's or Ms. Nam's compensation with the Manager.
+Our Manager used the following compensation elements in 2020 as tools to reward and retain Mr. Christopher and Ms. Nam:

-- Base Salary Our Manager paid Mr. Christopher a base salary of \$200,000 in 2019 to assist him with paying basic living expenses during the calendar year; - Bonus Our Manager paid Mr. Christopher a discretionary bonus of \$700,000 in early 2020 based on its subjective review of his performance in 2019; and - Other Compensation Our Manager also provides Mr. Christopher with 401(k) matching contributions and company-paid life insurance premiums, which the Manager believes are reasonable, competitive and consistent with the Manager's overall executive compensation objectives to reward and retain talented and experienced individuals.
+- Base Salary Our Manager paid each of Mr. Christopher and Ms. Nam a base salary of \$200,000 in 2020 to assist each with paying basic living expenses during the calendar year; - Bonus Our Manager paid Mr. Christopher a discretionary bonus of \$700,000 and Ms. Nam a discretionary bonus of \$455,000 in early 2021 based on its subjective review of their respective performances in 2020; and - Other Compensation Our Manager also provides Mr. Christopher and Ms. Nam with 401(k) matching contributions and company-paid life insurance premiums, which the Manager believes are reasonable, competitive and consistent with the Manager's overall executive compensation objectives to reward and retain talented and experienced individuals.